witnessmenow/Brian-Lough-Hardware/README.md

 #### OSHWA Certified Designs:

 - [TS100 Flex-C-Friend (IE000001)](https://github.com/witnessmenow/ts100-flex-c-friend) - An external module for the TS100 soldering iron that allows you to power the Iron from a USB-C Power Delivery PSU, including compatible battery banks.
-- [D1 Mini TFT Shield (IE000001)](https://github.com/witnessmenow/D1-Mini-TFT-Shield) - A shield for the ESP8266 D1 mini with a 240x240 colour TFT display.
+- [D1 Mini TFT Shield (IE000002)](https://github.com/witnessmenow/D1-Mini-TFT-Shield) - A shield for the ESP8266 D1 mini with a 240x240 colour TFT display.
+- [ESP32 Trinity (IE000004)](https://github.com/witnessmenow/ESP32-Trinity) - An ESP32 devboard for connecting to HUB75 Matrix panels

 #### Non Certified: